SiliconLabs/circuitpython_applications/cp_rgb_display_drawing_ili9341/README.md

 4. Run the scripts on the board.

 **Note:** Make sure that you have flashed the corresponding CircuitPython firmware for your board.
-You can visit [circuitpython.org](https://circuitpython.org/) to download the firmware.
+You can visit [circuitpython.org/downloads](https://circuitpython.org/downloads?q=silabs) to download the firmware.

+> **_NOTE:_** The examples in this repository require CircuitPython v8.2.0 or higher.

 ## How it Works ##